ERP implementation plan (ERP implementation process guide)

 How much does ERP implementation cost?

-According to a recent Softwarethinktank analysis:
+According to a past Softwarethinktank industry study:

-• 35% of ERP implementations were over budget by 0%-25%
+• 35% of ERP projects exceeded their budget by 0%–25%.

-• 15% were over budget by 26%-50%
+• 15% were over budget by 26%–50%.

-• 6% were over budget by more than 50%
+• 6% were over budget by more than 50%.

 This suggests that, overall, over half of ERP implementations run over budget.
 Needless to say, budgeting is a minefield and you’ll have to be very careful.

 Still, there are some costs it is possible to define.
-A good starting point is to assume cost of an ERP implementation will require at least 1% of an enterprise’s annual gross revenue at a minimum.
+A good starting point is to assume the cost of an ERP implementation will require at least 1% of an enterprise’s annual gross revenue at a minimum.

 You should then include all of these factors in your implementation budget to avoid being hit by hidden costs: